-- strong and sustainable social connections - thriving local places and economies - accessible services and resources needed by communities. - protected local amenity through resilient infrastructure - easy to find and use services and resources needed by communities in emergencies.
+- strong and sustainable social connections - thriving local places and economies - accessible services and resources needed by communities. - · local amenity is protected by resilient infrastructure - services and resources needed by communities in emergencies are easy to find and use.

 Based on the principles and approaches of the plan described in Appendix 3, the Action Plan to progress these achievements lists the: